MagnusThome/RejsaRubberTrac/README.md

  - Processor/Bluetooth board Adafruit BlueFruit nRF52
 Just an example where to find it: https://www.electrokit.com/produkt/adafruit-feather-nrf52-bluefruit-le-nrf52832/

-The board can be run on 5 volts or a rechargable Lipo battery.
+The board is powered by a built in rechargable Lipo battery, a USB micro connector or 12 volts.

 # Work in progress...

-The temperature part is rock stable and the bluetooth BLE seem to be running very very nicely but the distance sensor drops out from the I2C bus sometimes.
+The temperature part is rock stable and the bluetooth BLE seem to be running very very nicely.
+But the distance sensor drops out from the I2C bus sometimes.
 Some code to get it more stable and/or soft reset it so it restarts properly is missing.

+A small enclosure to 3D-print must be designed.
+This will include a design that protects the sensors and a snap-in holder so the whole enclosure can easily be removed and put back on the car.
+If printed in nylon/carbon fiber it will be very light and strong to endure the harsh environment in the wheel well.

+The two major track loggers for mobile phones www.gps-laptimer.de and www.racechrono.com already have units and have both done initial tests for integrating support for it.

+Discussion thread (in Swedish but feel absolutely free to write in english!) https://rejsa.nu/forum/viewtopic.php?t=113976

 # Credits